manassaloi/manassaloi.github.io/_posts/2022-08-01-dashboards-expectations.markdown

 Okay:
 - All feature launches are accompanied by relevant dashboards.
 - There are dashboards for the major metrics.

+Note: Creation of all of these dashboards won't happen in a day.
+If you are starting out focus on reaching the okay state asap and then gradually move towards great.
+I don't expect the PM to create all these dashboards themselves.
+Most companies have an analyst embedded with product teams.
+The PM should work closely with them to get to the desired outcome.

 Related: [How to run a product team](https://manassaloi.com/2020/03/23/running-product-team.html)